 A total of 12 burglaries and thefts occurred at the Edgewood Park Apartments complex during the fall semester.
 Six of the incidents occurred during the month of November, according to the Rowan Public Safety crime log.
-Some of the items stolen from students were small, including wallets, phones and cash, though reports of larger electronics, such as gaming systems, were also taken from several students, according to the crime log.
+Some of the items stolen from students were small, including wallets, phones, and cash, though reports of larger electronics, such as gaming systems, were also taken from several students, according to the crime log.

-“[Almost] every time that I open the door and I walk through my apartment, I realize a couple hours later that [the door] is just resting against the edge and it never actually closed,” said sophomore psychology major, Caitlin Wrege.
+“[Almost] every time that I open the door and I walk through my apartment, I realize a couple of hours later that [the door] is just resting against the edge and it never actually closed,” said sophomore psychology major, Caitlin Wrege.
 “That’s not something that I would think about all the time.”

 Wrege is not the only resident at Edgewood to report a faulty lock.
 Sophomore biochemistry major Daniel Trevino had his phone stolen in early November along with nearly $500 of gaming equipment belonging to his roommate.